jamesoh3928/HaskGit/docs/Proposal.md

     ```
   - commit: Creates a new commit containing the current contents of the index.
     ```
-    -- this will create commit for current staging area haskgit commit
+    -- '-m' flag required for MVP
     haskgit commit -m "Some commit message"
     ```
   - restore: Restores a file from the last commit to the working directory.
 (You can also unstage by using --staged, but that would be a stretch goal).